 Good products emanate from a real need.

-When Alphagram founder Ellen Shapiro’s son Alex Miller was finishing first grade and still not learning to read, he was diagnosed with dyslexia.
-Ellen engaged the services of a tutor who used explicit, multisensory techniques.
-In a relatively short time, the tutor taught Alex to listen to a sound and repeat it, look at a letter shape, and associate the letter with an icon or pictorial cue that represented that sound.
-Soon Alex was able to put together two and three letters to read syllables and words.
-And then to decode phrases, sentences, and stories.
+When my son Alex was finishing first grade and still not reading at all, he was diagnosed with dyslexia.
+A tutor who used explicit, multisensory techniques based on the Orton-Gillingham methodology taught him to listen to a sound and repeat it, to trace the letter shape with his finger, and to associate each letter with a picture that represented that sound.
+Soon, Alex was able to “blend” two and three letters to read syllables and words.
+And then to decode whole sentences and stories.

-Today, Alex has a degree in East Asian Studies from Oberlin College and is chief technology officer one of Asia’s hottest internet companies—and is an amazing dad himself who’s teaching his pre-schooler son with Alphagram—and encouraging Ellen to expand the product line beyond the teacher-tutor market and make it widely available to parents.
+Today, Alex has a degree in East Asian Studies from Oberlin College and is chief technology officer one of Asia’s hottest internet companies—and is an amazing dad himself who’s teaching my pre-schooler grandson with Alphagram — and has been encouraging me to expand the product line beyond the teacher-tutor market and make it widely available to parents.

 The tutor’s techniques were successful, but her homemade materials left much to be desired.
-As a graphic designer, Ellen realized that her expertise could fulfill a need.
-She consulted with experts in phonemic awareness, visited schools, met with special education teachers and regular classroom teachers, and attended conference workshops.
-Inspired by the flip-books that let you make funny, mixed-up characters with different heads, bodies, and feet, she developed a flip-book with moveable flash cards with large letters, icons, and key words.
-The patented Is It a Word–Or Not? flip-book makes more than 1,200 consonant-short vowel-consonant syllables and words (CVCs, the building blocks of reading).
+As a graphic designer, I realized that my expertise could fulfill a need.
+I consulted with experts in phonemic awareness, visited schools, met with special education teachers and regular classroom teachers, and attended conference workshops.
+Inspired by the flip-books that let you make funny, mixed-up characters with different heads, bodies, and feet, I developed a flip-book with moveable flash cards with large letters, icons, and key words.
+The popular Is It a Word–Or Not? flip-book, patented in 1997, lets you make more than 1,200 consonant-short vowel-consonant syllables and words (CVCs, the building blocks of reading).
+It's used by tutors and in schools around the country.

 For learners having difficulties.

 For some children—about 15 percent of the population—learning to read is difficult.
 Many popular reading programs and teaching techniques do not work for kids with dyslexia and attention deficit disorder.
-That’s because the pages of typical phonics workbooks are crammed with way too many letters, words, and pictures.
-Directions like, “Circle all the words that begin with…” are about other activities, like coloring, not reading.
-They can confuse and frustrate children.
+That’s because the pages of typical phonics workbooks and online games are crammed with way too many letters, words, colors, sounds, and pictures.

-Research has shown that kids with learning difficulties can only learn to read with a systematic, sequential approach that uses multi-sensory techniques.
-Alphagram products are designed to focus the child’s attention on one large letter at a time, with no distracting elements.
+Kids with learning difficulties can only learn to read with a systematic, sequential approach that uses multi-sensory techniques.
+Our products are designed to focus the child’s attention on one large letter at a time, with no distracting elements.
 Color-coding keeps eyes going in the right direction.
 Large, clear, well designed letters and icons help kids associate each letter shape with its sound.
 There are no parts to get lost or out of order.

 And for every child.